guneysus/hugo/content/post/2018-10-22-developing-a-self-destructing-cloudformation-stack/index.en.md

 In this tutorial, we will develop a self destructing cloudformation stack.
 The stack can ben named *harakiri* since it will delete not only the resources created but also itself after a specified duration.
-The stack is best suited for timely
+The stack is best suited for timely.

 For example, a potential customer wants to try your SaaS before paid subscription and you do not want to be charged for the unused resources.

 It would be better have a basic knowledge about CloudFormation.

 > AWS Cloud Formation is a infrastructure as a code that creates, updates and deletes resources with JSON or YAML  configuration files.

 ## Defining Stack